 At the same time I was also taking a Phenomena of Color course in which we read this book called Chromophobia by David Batchelor.
 For the first time I understood the western fear of color and its dominance within conventions of taste.
 I was shocked by how well the book touched on my issues I felt while navigating as an artist form a community with an entirely different relationship to color and adornment.

-Every easter Sunday in the Black southern baptist churches in the West End of Louisville, Kentucky where I grew up I received my interaction of color lessons by marveling at the bright tangerine, turquoise, teal, kelley greens and bold crimson hues within the sea of church hats and three piece suits with Now & Later gators to match!
+Every easter Sunday in the Black southern baptist churches in the West End of Louisville, Kentucky where I grew up I received my interaction of color lessons by marveling at the bright tangerine, turquoise, teal, kelly greens and bold crimson hues within the sea of church hats and three piece suits with Now & Later gators to match!
 I learned about how color could lift you up, make you stand out, and draw you into a person's aura.
 I learned that colors could repel you away or swallow you up whole.
 It was these interactions that I was trying to capture with my Fauvist paintings my freshman year!

-This epiphany about color and the return to it within my practice was inspired by my solo show at the VOLTA art fair in New York City last month.
+This epiphany concerning color and the return to it within my practice was inspired by my solo show at the VOLTA art fair in New York City last month.
 I made 10 pieces specifically for the show that were small works on panel that had several layers of collage, intense drawing and solid bright colors for the background.
 As mentioned before, I wear bright colors, layers and patterns and people kept telling me that I looked like my work.
 Honestly I never saw that connection because I am so close to the work, I know that somehow it is an extension of myself but I had no clue I looked like it, if that makes any sense.

 Kenyatta A.C Hinkle at Project Row Houses standing in her Kentifrican Museum of Culture Installation 2012